Boadzie/AIScript/data-science/data-science.md

 3. **Communication Skills**: The ability to communicate insight in a clear way for non-technical people to understand is crucial to the success of any Data Scientist.

-4) **People Skills**: Data Scientist rarely work alone.
+4. **People Skills**: Data Scientist rarely work alone.
 As such, the ability work well with other people is important for any data scientist to master if they will get far.

+5. **Critical Thinking**: The ability to analyze siuations/solutions/problems and select the most viable from alternatives as well as continually eveluate the solution so as to make incremental changes is required for anyone who want to be a Data Scientist

 ### Technical Skills